-The Louis Jay Meyers Music Camp (named for its late founder, Louis Jay Meyers) is celebrating seven years offering the finest musical instruction.
+The Louis Jay Meyers Music Camp (named for its late founder, Louis Jay Meyers) is celebrating eight years offering the finest musical instruction.
 It is a camp like no other, where pros study with legends and dedicated hobbyists learn from the best in the field.

-The Louis Jay Meyers Music Camp takes place during the annual Folk Alliance International Conference, located this year in New Orleans, Louisiana.
-18 classes are offered over three days for all conference attendees, covering topics such as songwriting, harmony singing, on-stage sound, instrument-specific skills, and much more.
-2020 classes and instructors will be announced in October.
+The Louis Jay Meyers Music Camp takes place during the annual Folk Alliance International Conference, located this year in Kansas City, Missouri.
+Classes are offered over three days for all conference attendees, covering topics such as songwriting, harmony singing, on-stage sound, instrument-specific skills, and much more.
+2021 classes and instructors will be announced in fall 2020.
 Join us to sharpen your skills with knowledge from some of the best in the industry!

 About Louis Jay Meyers